Computer screen says input not supported? Here 3 Working solutions

-Note: If you have a Graphics card installed on your PC make sure you connected the VGA cable to the Graphics cards VGA port, Not PCs VGA port.
+Note: If you have a Graphics card installed on your PC, make sure you connected the VGA cable to the Graphics card’s VGA port, Not the PC’s VGA port.

 Tweak your resolution settings on Safe mode

-As you are unable to get the normal display, Windows only showing a Black screen with the error message “input not supported” That causes Start Windows in Safe mode then try to change the best resolution form display settings.
+As you are unable to get the normal display, Windows is only showing a Black screen with the error message “input not supported” That causes Start Windows in Safe mode, then try to change the best resolution form display settings.

-- To Start windows safe mode you need to boot from installation media, (if you don’t have, check how to create windows 10 bootable USB/DVD from here.)
+- To Start windows safe mode, you need to boot from installation media (if you don’t have one, check how to create windows 10 bootable USB/DVD from here.)

 - And Change the resolution.